JamesMura/bootstrap/README.md

     $ git clone git@github.com:ureport/performance.git

+For each repository:

     $ git submodule init

     $ git submodule update

-Activate your virtualenv so ureport can run on the python instance in the virtualenv
+Activate your virtualenv so ureport can run on the python instance in the virtualenv:

-    $ source ~/Code/unicef/ureport/virtualenv/ureport/bin/activate
+    $ source ./virtualenv/ureport/bin/activate

 Configure your python environment

-    $ cd ~/Code/unicef/ureport/original-repo/
+    $ cd ureport

     $ pip install -r pip-requires.txt

 You can see if this works by